 Innovation takes many forms.
 Broadly, these can be grouped as innovations in the ‘offering’ (for example, products and product performance), the ‘configuration’ (for example, business structure and processes) and the ‘experience’ (for example, service, branding, customer engagement, sales channels).

 In the case of this project, the areas of innovation being explored focus on products, packaging, consumer services, value chain design and relationships, integrity and traceability systems, and new business models and partnerships.

-The Centre for Global Food and Resources (GFAR) is part of the Faculty of Professions of the University of Adelaide.
-The researchers in the Centre undertake research in fields including economics of food value chains, innovation systems for food and agriculture, food and nutrition policy, food security, resource and environmental economics, and the role of agrifood in growth and development.
-The centre has conducted research projects in Australia, the European Union, North America, Indonesia, Vietnam, the Pacific islands, and Africa.
+The primary research and analysis phases of the GTI Strategy Research project were undertaken The Centre for Global Food and Resources (GFAR), at the University of Adelaide.
+GFAR undertakes research in fields including economics of food value chains, innovation systems for food and agriculture, food and nutrition policy, food security, resource and environmental economics, and the role of agrifood in growth and development.
+GFAR has conducted research projects in Australia, the European Union, North America, Indonesia, Vietnam, the Pacific islands, and Africa.

 This project was undertaken with funding support from Primary Industries and Regions SA.

 The online survey component of this project was conducted in tandem with the 2016 State of the South Australian Food Industry Survey in mid 2016.
 The interview phase was conducted through the second half of 2016.
 Click on the links below for more information.